-- 50. "University" means the University of Massachusetts Boston. - 51.
-"University official" includes any person authorized by the University to perform administrative, instructional, or professional duties. - 52.
-"University premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University, either solely or in conjunction with another entity or person. - 53.
-"Witness" means any person with knowledge pertaining to an alleged violation of The Code by a student or Student Organization.
+- 51. "University" means the University of Massachusetts Boston. - 52.
+"University official" includes any person authorized by the University to perform administrative, instructional, or professional duties. - 53.
+"University premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University, either solely or in conjunction with another entity or person. - 54.
+"Witness" means any person with knowledge pertaining to an alleged violation of the Code.